 6) Consider Renting Apartments over Hotels

-Families and groups of friends will find the best value on Airbnb.
-If you have never used the service, sign up and receive a discount on your first stay.
+Families and groups of friends especially will often find the best value booking short term apartment rentals over hotels.
 You can rent private apartments, houses or just a room.
-Book listings with consistently great reviews for the best experience.
+And you can use websites like booking, in addition to apartment rental sites.
+Book listings with consistently great reviews for the best experience!

 7) Know When to Fly Over Taking the Train, Bus or Ferry

 Discount carriers like Ryanair, Easyjet, Norwegian and many others have been all the rage for years now.
 Book in advance and you can sometimes fly somewhere for €10 ($11 USD)!
 Last year, on a ‘bleisure’ trip from Dublin to Manchester, England we were able to score €10 plane tickets each way and then split a checked bag and maximized the free carry on allowance.
 A ferry across the Irish Sea and a subsequent train would have not only have been far more time consuming, but also more costly.